grafana/faro-javascript-bundler-plugins/packages/faro-cli/README.md

 While the `--gzip-payload` option can significantly reduce the network transfer size, the original uncompressed file size must still be under the configured size limit to be accepted by the API.

 You can customize the maximum upload size using the `--max-upload-size` option, which allows you to specify a different size limit in bytes.
+However, you must file a support ticket with Grafana Cloud to increase the limit on the backend.

 #### Gzipping Options